webmastersmith/notes/Databases/SQL/SQL_Regex_Function_Logic_Sort.md

 SELECT emp_name, emp_age FROM Employee GROUP BY emp_age HAVING sum(deptId) >= 100;
 ```

+## WHERE

+- A WHERE clause is used to limit or filter the records affected by a command.
+- Followed by a comparison statement that determines the conditions that need to be met in order for a record to be considered for the SQL command.
+- A WHERE is always used in conjunction with another command.
+- Update and delete must have a 'WHERE' condition.

 ## AS

 - alias name to reference column_name.